skip to Main Content

 Planning Practice Time

-I always write very specific practice goals for my students in their Practice Notebooks, so when it comes to their guided practice time they have the option of catching up on tasks from the previous week, making a start on their goals for the coming week, or choosing a practice activity from the list below.
+I always write very specific practice goals for my students in their practice notebooks, so when it comes to their guided practice time they have the option of catching up on tasks from the previous week, making a start on their goals for the coming week, or choosing a practice activity from the list below.

 Resources